Have you ever had a Pension Transfer with HSBC?

 You may have been mis-sold your Pension Transfer by HSBC if any of the following statements are relevant to you:

 - I was encouraged or mis-told by HSBC to transfer my workplace pension regardless of it not being in my best interest.

-- I was not told or given information by HSBC about how my new pension plan would perform and work compared to my workplace pension plan.
+- I was not advised or given information by HSBC about how my new pension plan would perform and work compared to my workplace pension plan.

-- I was not informed or informed by HSBC that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.
+- I was not advised or informed by HSBC that by opting out of my company pension scheme I would lose the guaranteed benefits that were associated with my company pension scheme.

 - I felt pressured by HSBC into transferring my pension even though it posed a higher risk.

 If any of the above reasons for complaint are relevant, you could be entitled to: